rfshelley/Documentation/smartapp-developers-guide/anatomy-and-life-cycle-of-a-smartapp.rst

 Event subscriptions
 -------------------

-Subscriptions allow a SmartApp to listen for events from devices, or from a location, or from the SmartApp tile in the mobile UI.
+Subscriptions allow a SmartApp to listen for Events from devices, or from a Location, or from the SmartApp tile in the mobile UI.
 Device subscriptions are the most common and take the form:

 .. code-block:: groovy

     subscribe(<device>, "<attribute[.value]>", handlerMethod)

-For example, to subscribe to all events from a contact sensor you would write:
+For example, to subscribe to all Events from a contact sensor you would write:

 .. code-block:: groovy

     subscribe(contact1, "contact", contactHandler)

 The ``contactHandler()`` method would then be called whenever the sensor opened or closed.
-You can also subscribe to specific event values, so to call a handler only when the contact sensor opens write:
+You can also subscribe to specific Event values, so to call a handler only when the contact sensor opens write:

 .. code-block:: groovy